 Company leaders can also hold events—from putting out bagels in the morning to afternoon happy hours—in these central spaces to encourage mixing and mingling of ideas, Jones says.

-At Kellogg, the new Global Hub building opened this spring with collaborative space at its core.
-And, Jones says, it is working.
-He has already started talking about potential new collaborations with people outside his department.
+At Kellogg, the Global Hub building was designed with collaborative space at its core.
+And, Jones says, it’s effective.
+He finds himself talking about potential new collaborations with people outside his department.

 “You’re bumping into people and you’re having conversations that you wouldn’t otherwise have,” he says.
 “I’m talking to a finance person, to a marketing person, to a sociologist.”

 Not every interaction is going to lead to a home run, he says.
 But that’s okay.